 6. Onward Travel Within Bhutan

-Places to visit in Phuentsholing
+Best Places to Visit in Phuentsholing

 When you are in Phuentsholing, you don’t need to rush.
 The charm lies in walking around, sitting in a cafe, chatting with locals, and exploring simple places to visit in Phuentsholing.
 You can easily explore most of the town in a day or two.